Junior Morias

-Junior Augustus Morias (born 4 July 1995) is a Jamaican footballer who plays as a forward for club Yeovil Town.
+Junior Augustus Morias (born 4 July 1995) is a Jamaican footballer who plays as a forward for club Hornchurch.

 A former youth-team player at Fulham, he turned professional at Wycombe Wanderers in July 2012.
 From there he was loaned out to Hendon and Boreham Wood, before he joined Boreham Wood on a free-transfer in October 2014.
 He scored the club's winning goal in the 2015 Conference South play-off final.
 He joined Whitehawk on loan in January 2016, before being sold on to St Albans City in July 2016, where he impressed enough to win a move to Peterborough United in January 2017.
 In July 2018, Morias joined EFL League Two Northampton Town on a two-year contract, however after one year he moved to St Mirren.

 Club career

 Wycombe Wanderers

 Morias came through the Academy at Fulham, before he started a two-year scholarship with Wycombe Wanderers in 2011.
 He finished his first year as a scholar and signed his first professional contract in July 2012.
 He made his professional debut on 29 September 2012, in a 3–0 defeat away to Dagenham & Redbridge, coming on as a substitute for Jo Kuffour.
 He earned his first start on 3 November, in a 4–1 defeat at Crewe Alexandra in the FA Cup.
 He made 19 League Two appearances for the "Chairboys" during the 2012–13 season, all as a substitute.

 He joined Isthmian League Premier Division side Hendon on loan in January 2013, making his debut in a 3–1 defeat at Croydon on 30 January.
 He scored four goals in seven games for the "Greens", and returned to Hendon on loan in August 2013, scoring one goal in another seven appearances.
 On 23 January 2014, he joined Boreham Wood on loan.
 By the end of the 2013–14 season he had scored eight goals in 15 Conference South appearances for the "Wood" and featured nine times for Wycombe, in addition to his seven appearances at Hendon.

 However his contract at Adams Park was mutually terminated before the summer transfer window closed on 1 September 2014.
 His departure came less than three months after he signed a new one-year contract at the club, and manager Gareth Ainsworth refused to explain the reasoning behind the decision, saying only that "I'd rather not comment on how it came about, out of respect for Junior".